Tencent/libpag/README.md

 npm install -g depsync
 ```

-And then run `depsync` in the root directory of libpag project.
+And then run `depsync` in the root directory of the project.

 ```
 depsync